Call us:

 Video 1___Video 2___Video 3___Video 4

 7️⃣.
 Extensive communication and dissemination activities took place over the duration of the project, and especially at times with important activities, e.g. the project launch, the cleanup events, the competition and the awards ceremony.
-Communication and dissemination activities were inclusive all means and media (print, online, social etc), had a total advertisement equivalent of 1.458.490 euro i.e. 10 times more than the funding and 108.000 people reached via AKTI’s social media.
+Communication and dissemination activities were inclusive all means and media (print, online, social etc), and 6,642,737 people reached via AKTI’s social media.

 Activities for Zero Waste Future Malta: